hont127/UnityStyleInput/README.md

-# How to initialize? 如何初始化？:
+# How to initialize? 初始化:

 ```
 UsInput::ReleasedStateRestore();
 UsInput::Instance()->InitializeInput(contextObject);
 ```

-# How to release? 如何释放？:
+# How to release? 释放:

 ```
 UsInput::Instance()->ReleaseInput();